The information in this section applies to this course, and as such may not apply to other courses with different funding criteria.

 You will pay tuition fees if you are:

-aged 19 and over at the start of this course and have previously achieved a full Level 3 qualification
+aged 19 and over at the start of this course and you are employed, or self-employed and your annual gross income is above £25,000.

 Learners required to pay tuition fees can either self-fund (whereby you or your employer pays for the course) or apply for an Advanced Learner Loan to cover all, or part, of the tuition fees for this course.
 The minimum loan you can get is £300, but the maximum will depend on how much the fees are and the type of course you take.